jmezzanotte/VBA-Analysis-Helper-Modules/README.md

 1/3/2016

 # Overview
-Visual Basic for Applications modules that have assisted my in day-to-day analysis tasks.
-Some of these modules may be used for general use and other modules are very custom to specific ananlysis tasks I have had.
+Visual Basic for Applications modules that have assisted me in day-to-day analysis tasks.
+Some of these modules may be used for general purposes and other modules are very custom to specific ananlysis tasks I have had.

 #Package Contents
 formatSignificantResults.bas